noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

     - free tier: 1 million requests per month and 400,000 gb-seconds of compute time per month
 - versions and aliases
   - once a lambda is deployed, it is live immediately, be sure you're versioning and aliasing correctly
-  - versions: management function deployments
+  - versions: management function deployments e.g a new version for beta testing
     - a new version is created each time a fn is publishes
       - publishing makes a snapshot copy of the $LATEST version
         - the latest: `arn:Aws:Llambda:aws-region:acct-id:function:some_name:$LATEST`